Actindo-AG/Documentation/DataHub/UserInterface/04_DataTypeList.md

 ![Stock Value](../../Assets/Screenshots/DataHub/DataTypes/StockValue.png "[Stock Value]")

-The data type *Stock Value* is used to indicate the number of stocks.
+The *Stock Value* data type is used to indicate the number of stocks.
 You can configure the number of decimal places.
-A new target channel for this stock is created in the *Stock* module for the inventory assignment.
-In the *PIM Basic Set*, the *Stock* attribute has the data type *Stock value*.
+A new target channel for this stock is created in the *Warehouse* module for the inventory assignment.
+In the *PIM Basic Set*, the *Stock* attribute has the *Stock value* data type.

 The *DataHub* plugin owns this data type.